 |Christian Adherents:||0.00 %|

-|Online Audio NT:||No|
+|Online Audio NT:||Yes|

-The Jews of Europe arrived on the continent at least 2,000 years ago during the early days of the Roman empire.
+The Jews of Europe arrived on the continent at least 2,000 years ago during the early days of the Roman Empire.
 Since then, they have been a significant influence in the history and culture of Europe.
 Much of what is considered "Jewish" today finds its roots among the European Jews.

 One of the unique features among European Jews is the distinction between the Ashkenazic Jews and the Sephardic Jews.
 The word Ashkenaz is derived from a Biblical word for the larger Germanic region of Europe.
 Therefore, Ashkenazim Jews are those whose ancestry is linked to that area.
 This group traditionally speaks the Yiddish language, which is a German dialect that has Hebrew and Slavic elements.
-The word Sephard was the name used by Jews in medieval times for the Iberian peninsula.
+The word "Sephard" was the name used by Jews in medieval times for the Iberian Peninsula.
 Sephardim Jews, then, are the descendants of the Jews who lived in Spain or Portugal prior to expulsion in 1492 by King Ferdinand and Queen Isabella.
+This was called the "Alhambra Decree," and it gave Jewish people the choice of conversion to Roman Catholicism, exile or death.
+Many went to Greece.
 Sephardim also have a distinctive language called Ladino, or Judeo-Spanish.
 This is a dialect of Castilian Spanish with Hebrew and Turkish elements.

-The Jews have a wonderful understanding of their connection with the Abrahamic covenant.
+Jewish people have a wonderful understanding of their connection with the Abrahamic Covenant.
 However, they also have a history of rejecting Jesus Christ as Messiah, the one who has fulfilled that covenant.
-Pray that as the Gospel is shared, it will not be viewed as anti-Semitic, but rather as the fulfillment of what God promised through Abraham centuries ago.
+They tend to view Christianity as the religion of their oppressors rather than the fulfillment of what God promised all of humanity through Abraham centuries ago.